The Algorithmic Gaze of Image Quality Assessment: An Audit and Trace Ethnography of the LAION-Aesthetics Predictor: Introduction

 Due to the subjectivity of aesthetic evaluation, we first explored (RQ1) what the LAP model determines to be a ``high-quality'' image using three datasets.
 First, we examined the impact of aesthetic filtering on the LAION-Aesthetics Dataset ($\sim$1.2B images), which was curated using LAP.
 We find that the LAP disproportionally filters in images with captions mentioning women, while filtering out images with captions mentioning men or LGBTQ+ people.
 Then, we used LAP to score $\sim$330k images across two art datasets, finding the model rates realistic images of landscapes, cityscapes, and portraits from western and Japanese artists most highly.
 In other words, the \textbf{algorithmic gaze} of LAP reproduces the male gaze within western art history \cite{berger2008ways}.
-In order to understand where these biases may have originated, we performed a digital ethnography of public materials to examine (RQ2) how was LAP developed.
-We find that the development of LAP reflects the biases we found in our audits, such as the aesthetic scores used to train LAP primarily coming from English-speaking photographers and western AI-enthusiasts.
+To understand where these biases may have originated, we performed a trace ethnography of public materials to examine (RQ2) how LAP was developed.
+We find that LAP's development reflects the biases from our audits, such as the aesthetic scores used to train LAP primarily coming from English-speaking photographers and western AI-enthusiasts.

 In light of our findings, we call on AI researchers to contend with aesthetics as a site of cultural representation.
-At the same time, we caution that greater ``inclusion'' in visual generative AI training data risks exacerbating the harms perpetuated by these technologies.
-In order to create more inclusive visual AI models, we call on developers to shift away from prescriptive, universalist measures of ``aesthetics'' toward more descriptive, pluralistic evaluations.
+Simultaneously, we caution that greater ``inclusion'' in visual generative AI training data risks exacerbating the harms of these technologies.
+Additionally, we call on developers to shift away from prescriptive, universalist measures of ``aesthetics'' toward more descriptive, pluralistic evaluations.
 Finally, we discuss how future FAccT researchers might also combine audits and ethnographies of algorithmic systems.